ceph/ceph-tools/models/reliability/README.txt

 		data loss is low, but durability doesn't distinguish the loss of a byte from the loss of a petabyte.

 	    b.
-The probability that a primary site will lose all of its copies
+The probability that some first site will lose all of its copies

-		b1. the probability of one copy failing during the period of interest (e.g. one year) and all others failing during the local recovery period ... which has already been computed above in the RADOS model.
+		b1. the probability of one copy failing during the period of interest (e.g. one year) and all others failing during the local recovery period ... which has already been computed above in the RADOS model, but with a FIT rate multiplied by the number of sites

 		b2. the probability that the primary site will fail during the preriod of interest (e.g. one year)